That’s the time it took me to research eCommerce platforms and write this article.

 - You can customize every step of the checkout process with new Checkout SDK, or switch to Optimized One-Page Checkout

-- You can choose integration with 65 major payment providers at no extra cost (no transaction fees)
+- You can choose integration with 65 major payment processors at no extra cost (no transaction fees)

 BigCommerce just released a Big Open Data Solutions product suite that provides pre-built integrations with Google BigQuery and Twilio to let merchants transfer their storefront data to a data warehouse or customer data platform for advanced analysis.